MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/actions/create.md

 - `entrypoint.sh`
     - Shell script with your core logic.
 This could reference other TypeScript or Python scripts for example.
 - `Dockerfile`
-    - Setup dependencies for your action.
+    - Set up dependencies for your action.

 ## Contents